davidwjang/davidwjang.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the Department of Economics at The University of Texas at Austin.
+I am a fifth year Economics Ph.D. candidate at The University of Texas at Austin.
 I am currently on the job market and expect to graduate in May 2023.

 My research interests include **Macroeconomics and Labor Economics**.